Frequently Asked Questions

 Avoid:

 Yes!
 Apartments are ideal for mushroom growing.
 You don't need outdoor space or special equipment.
-A 10-pound block takes up about as much counter space as a toaster.
-Just ensure your apartment stays within the temperature range for your variety (usually 55-75°F), and you have access to indirect light.
+A 5-pound block takes up about as much counter space as a loaf of bread.
+Just ensure your apartment stays within the temperature range for your variety (usually 55–75°F), and you have access to indirect light.
 I've had customers successfully grow mushrooms in studio apartments, dorm rooms, and RVs.
-The only limitation is extreme temperature—if your apartment regularly exceeds 80°F in summer without AC, you might struggle with heat-sensitive varieties like shiitake.
+The only limitation is extreme temperature — if your apartment regularly exceeds 80°F in summer without AC, you might struggle with heat-sensitive varieties like shiitake.

-Three significant differences: block size, block vitality, and variety quality.
+Two significant differences: block vitality and variety quality.

 Big box store kits are designed to sit on shelves for months, making them slower to initiate and pin.
-Our blocks are made for commercial production where farmers expect fast growth.
-They don't store well and should be started soon after you receive them—they're living organisms optimized for performance, not shelf life.
+Our blocks are made for commercial production where farmers expect fast, reliable growth.
+They don't store well and should be started soon after you receive them — they're living organisms optimized for performance, not shelf life.

-We OFFER the same restaurant-quality varieties we supplied to James Beard and Michelin star chefs for a decade—Lion's Mane with its seafood-like texture, rich umami shiitake, and delicate Blue Oysters.
+We offer the same restaurant-quality varieties we supplied to James Beard and Michelin star chefs for a decade — Lion's Mane with its seafood-like texture, rich umami shiitake, and delicate Blue Oysters.
+These are varieties you can't find in most grocery stores, grown using the same organic methods we perfected over ten years of commercial production.

 Choosing Products

 For absolute beginners, Blue Oyster mushrooms are most forgiving.
-They tolerate temperature swings (55-75°F), fruit reliably, and show visible progress quickly—you'll see pins within 5-7 days.
-They're prolific producers, often yielding 2-3 pounds from a 10-pound block.
-Oysters also have the highest chance of giving a second or third flush.
+They tolerate temperature swings (55–75°F), fruit reliably, and show visible progress quickly — you'll see pins within 5–7 days.
+They're prolific producers and have the highest chance of giving a second or third flush.

 Shiitake requires more attention to temperature (55–65°F ideal) and humidity, making it better for your second or third grow.
 That said, shiitake rewards careful growers with incredible umami-rich flavor you can't buy in stores.